 Treated Softwood Trim Is the Best Choice

-Not only is this trim product affordable and weather-resistant, preservative-treated, primed whitewood trim is also the ideal option for any builder looking to improve their sustainability and their carbon footprint.
+Not only is softwood trim affordable and weather-resistant, but preservative-treated primed whitewood trim is the ideal option for any builder looking to improve their sustainability and carbon footprint.
+Treated softwood is one of several sustainable options available to builders seeking to minimize their environmental impact.

 These softwood products can be replaced easily, as the trees are fast-growing.
-Particularly in Northwest North America where a lot of this wood is produced, robust forestry management practices exist that make sure for every tree that is harvested, three more are planted.
+Particularly in Northwest North America, where much of this wood is produced, robust forestry management practices ensure that for every tree harvested, three more are planted.

 Softwood trees, properly managed, are better than carbon neutral.
 They actually decrease net carbon over time.
-For example, Washington state enjoys a 35% reduction in their net carbon because of its sustainable forestry practices.
+For example, Washington state enjoys a 35% reduction in its net carbon footprint due to its sustainable forestry practices.

-These practices also help protect waterways from runoff helping to keep them cool and clean, promoting a healthy ecosystem.
-In general, this trim, like the quality products produced by Belco Forest Products, is the best choice for every builder looking to “green” their building practices.
+These practices also help protect waterways from runoff, keeping them cool and clean and promoting a healthy ecosystem.
+In general, this trim, like the quality products produced by Belco Forest Products, is the best choice for every builder looking to add some “green” to their building practices.
+Choosing sustainable trims helps reduce the construction industry’s overall environmental footprint and supports a healthier world.